zaubs/StellarSpectra/README.md

 Here are the steps on how to use the script once this project is copied to your local device:

 1. Open a bash terminal and chande your directory to the folder this project is copied to.
-2. Run the code (MacOS): 'python3 imageplotter6.py spectra [date] --interpolate 2.0 --rotate 55.2 --roi (could get the three arguments to automatically run in a future script if desired)
+2. Run the code (MacOS): 'python3 imageplotter6.py spectra [date] --interpolate 2.0 --rotate 55.2 --roi' (could get the three arguments to automatically run in a future script if desired)
 3. The first image loaded is the image that CAMO took.
 Click ad drag on the image to select and roi to isolate the spectrum.
 The spectrum we want to aim for is usually the brightest/longest in these images.
   NOTE: When roi picking, DO NOT include the outer edges of the flat in the roi.
 The script currently thinks this is a part of the night sky and will greatly distort the spectrum and the plot that is made in the follownig steps.
 4. Close the tab when the roi is made, and an enhanced, byteswapped image of the spectrum will be loaded in the next tab.
 (Could impliment here the option to remove background objects from the image, as this creates lines of 'emission' that are not a part of the star's spectrum)